 Trump: US, France and UK launch strikes on Syria

+Witnesses told CNN that they heard explosions in the capital city of Damascus and that they began while Trump was making his address.

-US aircraft and ships were used in the attack, according to multiple US defense officials.
+US aircraft including B-1 bombers and ships were used in the attack, according to multiple US defense officials.

 Trump said the strikes were in coordination with France and the United Kingdom, adding that the purpose of the campaign is to “establish a strong deterrent against the production, spread and use of chemical weapons.”